WULING

 Following GM Media “the nameplate has been especially popular among small and intermediate enterprises, as well as private entrepreneurs, for personal and business use”.
 About 6% of all HongGuangs in 2019 had the 1.2 engine.
 Both ‘classic’ and new HongGuang S models are 7-seaters, but 5-seat and 8-seat configurations are possible.

 Almost 195,000 HongGuang S models were sold in 2021, of which 30,000 with the old body of 2010.
-Over 130,000 HongGuang S were sold in 2022.
+Over 130,000 HongGuang S were sold in 2022, and 114,500 in 2023.

 Wuling HongGuang V (CN110V) March 2019 -